sferik/t-ruby/README.md

 ## Features
-* Deep search: Instead of using the Twitter Search API, [which only only goes back 6-9 days][index], `t search` fetches up to 3,200 tweets via the REST API and then checks each one against a regular expression.
+* Deep search: Instead of using the Twitter Search API, [which only only goes back 6-9 days][search], `t search` fetches up to 3,200 tweets via the REST API and then checks each one against a regular expression.
-* Multithreaded: Whenever possible, Twitter API requests are made in parallel, resulting in faster performance for bulk operations.
+* Multi-threaded: Whenever possible, Twitter API requests are made in parallel, resulting in faster performance for bulk operations.
 * Designed for Unix: Output is designed to be piped to other Unix utilities, like grep, comm, cut, awk, bc, wc, and xargs for advanced text processing.